Pokemon VGC for Dummies: Held Items

-Pokemon Gold and Silver introduced the idea of Pokemon being able to hold items for their use either in or out of battle.
-In this Pokemon VGC for Dummies: Held Item, we’ll tell you what you need to know to gain the upper hand when it comes to competitive battles.
+Pokémon Gold and Silver introduced the idea of Pokémon being able to hold items for their use either in or out of battle.
+In this Pokemon Held Items Guide, we’ll tell you what you need to know to gain the upper hand when it comes to competitive battles.

 Held Items